iodapson/iodapson.github.io/README.md

 ### 29. How does Rust react to integer overflow scenerios?

 In debug mode: Your program will panic at runtime and then exit with an error, when it checks your program for integer overflow.
 In release mode: It won't panic.
 Rather, two's complement wrapping occurs.
 For example, in the case of a u8, the value 256 becomes 0.
-In case of u8 with an acribed value 257, becomes 1.
+In case of u8 with an ascribed value 257, becomes 1.
 N.B: Overflow behavior is actually controlled by the '-C overflow-checks' rustc option, and by the 'overflow-checks' option in the Cargo profiles section.
 You really can change the overflow behavior regardless of the profile.